Sums of squares and orthogonal integral vectors: Integral Euler matrices

 \begin{lm} If $\beta$ is a primitive Lipschitz integral quaternion, then $\Norm(\beta)$ cannot be divisible by $8$.
-It is congruent to $2$ modulo~$4$ iff $\beta$ has exactly two odd components, and is congruent to $4$ modulo~$8$ iff all components of $\beta$ are odd. \end{lm}
+It is congruent to $2$ modulo~$4$ if and only if $\beta$ has exactly two odd components, and is congruent to $4$ modulo~$8$ if and only if all components of $\beta$ are odd. \end{lm}

-\begin{proof} As $\beta$ is primitive, it has an odd component.
-Thus the statement follows from the fact that the square of an odd integer is congruent to~$1$ modulo~$8$. \end{proof}

 \begin{lm} If $E(\alpha)$ is a primitive integral Euler matrix, then $\Norm(\alpha)$ is an odd integer.
 Each column and each row contains exactly one odd entry. \end{lm}